-External decorations Viewally inspected External decorations Visually inspected.
-Parts of the masonry, timber and cast iron rainwater goods/waste pipes have been painted.
-Conservatories / porches None.
-Communal areas N/A Garages and permanent outbuildings Visually inspected.
-There are stores within the rear grounds which are of brick construction, rendered externally with pitched roofs overlaid with slate and accessed via timber doors.
-Within one of the stores there is also a glazed flat roof area with timber decked flooring.
-Outside areas and boundaries Visually inspected.
-There are grounds to the front, side and rear of the property overlaid in a mixture of materials including artificial lawn and paving and bound in part by masonry walls.
+r Outside areas and boundaries Visually inspected.
+There are grounds to the side and rear of the property overlaid in a mixture of materials including paving, cobbles and chips and bound in part by masonry walls, some of which are retaining in nature.
+Only the area immediately surrounding the subject property was inspected.
 The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.
 Ceilings Visually inspected from floor level.
-The ceilings within the property appear to be of lath and plaster.
+The ceilings within the property appear to be of lath and plaster/plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are of solid construction with lath and plaster and plaster on the hard finishes as well as areas of plasterboard lining noted.
+The internal walls are of solid construction with lath and plaster and plaster on the hard finishes as well as plasterboard lining noted.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 The flooring is solid in nature and of suspended timber which is assumed to be overlaid with timber tongue and groove boarding or similar.
 Various coverings exist above.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Skirtings and architraves pertaining to the property are of timber, painted and varnished in places with the internal pass doors being timber units of panel and glazed panel design.
-The kitchen has wall and floor mounted units and the staircase is a timber tread and riser unit which was fully carpeted at the time of our inspection.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is a former fireplace within the living room however this now contains an electric fire and the flue has been filled by an air bubble.
-No other fireplaces/former fireplaces were visible.
+Skirting and architraves pertaining to the property are of painted timber with the internal pass doors being timber units of panel and glazed panel design.
+The kitchen has wall and floor mounted units.
+Chimney breasts and fireplaces The former fireplaces within the property have been removed.
 Internal decorations Visually inspected.
 The internal decoration is predominately of paint.
-Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located within a cupboard under the stair.
+Cellars N/A